vgteam/toil-vg/README.md

 ## University of California, Santa Cruz Genomics Institute
 ### Please contact us on [github with any issues](https://github.com/BD2KGenomics/toil-vg/issues/new)

-[vg](https://github.com/vgteam/vg) is a toolkit for DNA sequence analysis using varition graphs.
+[vg](https://github.com/vgteam/vg) is a toolkit for DNA sequence analysis using variation graphs.
 Toil-vg is a [toil](https://github.com/BD2KGenomics/toil)-based framework for running common vg pipelines at scale, either locally or on a distributed computing environment:

 `toil-vg run`: Given input graphs (one per chromosome) and reads (fastq file), produce a graph index (index can also be input), graph alignment (GAM), VCF variant calls, and (optionally) VCF comparison results.